ibexa/documentation-developer/docs/update_and_migration/from_4.6/update_from_4.6.md

     composer recipes:install ibexa/commerce --force -v
     ```

-Then execute the instructions below from the version you're upgrading from (or the closest superior) to the end of this page.
+Then execute the instructions below starting from the version you're upgrading from.

 <!-- vale Ibexa.VariablesVersion = NO -->